Kunglig Majestäts livgarde till

 of uniforms.
 As a part of the preparations for

-the Russian campaign new model 1699 uniforms were manufactured in Saxony and
+the Russian campaign a second set of model 1699 uniforms were made in Saxony and

 battle of Poltava, the War College decided for a less expensive uniform.
 The